vacp2p/rfc/specs/waku/waku-v2.md

 A node that only sets this field but doesn't subscribe to any topic SHOULD only get notified when the content subtopic matches.
-A content subtopic matches when a message `contentTopic` is the same.
+A content subtopic matches when a `Wakumessage` `contentTopic` field is the same.
 This means such a node acts as a light node.

 A node that receives this RPC SHOULD apply this content filter before relaying.
 Since such a node is doing extra work for a light node, it MAY also account for